tjhind/tjhind/README.md

 ## Hey! 👋 :shipit:

+Bringing a dynamic approach from my experience in Biomedical Science, I have a deep appreciation for the experimental methods that underpin development.
+I enjoy looking at problems critically and coming up with exciting solutions to them whilst collaborating on projects, to ensure efficient, functional and robust code.

+TicketDash:

+Tiah's News:

 <!--
 **tjhind/tjhind** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ### Profile